Try our free ROI calculator. Discover your site's revenue potential.

 1. DOM vs. vDOM

-Both Vue and React use a Virtual Document Object Model (vDOM) instead of a real DOM (which is the case with Angular).
-This allows the frameworks to update specific elements without having to re-render the entire DOM tree—boosting the speed of the application or website.
+Both Vue and React use a Virtual Document Object Model (vDOM) instead of a real DOM (as is the case with Angular).
+This allows the frameworks to update specific elements without having to re-render the entire DOM tree, boosting the speed of the application or website.

 That means that single-page applications (SPAs) built with Angular can be slower to load than Vue and React.